 Important note: When either the Pitot or Static Mode is changed to Control (C), BOTH Pitot and Static outputs are automatically changed to Control.
-During normal operation you want both Static and Pitot outputs connected to the UUT (or PLUGGED if not connected to a UUT) and both of them achieving a specific target value.
+During normal operation you want both Static and Pitot outputs connected to the aircraft and both of them achieving a specific target value.
 Leaving one output in Measure or Leak and the other output in Control should be done only during a Leak check.